-Census Rosters for Fall 2014 classes are available through the MyCOM Faculty Portal beginning the first day of instruction until 7 days after the Last Day to Add (the Last Day to Add is the same as your Add Authorization Code Expiration Date)
+Census Rosters for Spring 2016 full-term and short-term classes are available online through the MyCOM Faculty Portal beginning the first class meeting until 7 days after the Last Day to Add (the Last Day to Add is the same as your Add Authorization Code Expiration Date)

 To access the a Census Roster, you must be listed as the primary instructor AND your class must have already started.
 You will be able to make changes to your census roster until the deadline has passed.

 INSTRUCTORS OF POSITIVE ATTENDANCE CLASSES MAY USE THESE SAME PROCEDURES TO CLEAR THEIR ROSTERS OF "NO SHOW" STUDENTS.